verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:payment:provider-authorize:before` event
+#### The `formie:payment:provider-authorize:before` Event

-The event that is triggered before the active payment provider performs its own authorization step.
+The event that is triggered before the active payment provider performs its own authorisation step.

 ```js
 document.addEventListener('formie:payment:provider-authorize:before', (event) => {